ridz1208/Loris/modules/dicom_archive/README.md

 not be used, but determines if a first "Transfer Status" column appears in the menu table.

+The `useImagingSiteProjectPermissions` This setting enables Site and Project access restrictions for users.
+If enabled, users accessing the module can only see DICOMs where a session ID has been found and are thus linked to the site and project of the session AND the site and project match the user's.
+This setting can be PARTIALLY bypassed by the `dicom_archive_nosessionid` permission (partially only because the permission will also append any upload with no site or project)

 #### Install Configurations

 For downloading large DICOM files, it may be necessary to increase the